PawseySC/singularity-containers/_episodes/22-build-docker.md

 Another instruction that could copy this local file is `ADD`.
 However, `ADD` has additional capabilities, such as automatically extracting local tar archives and retrieving remote sources.
 For straightforward copies of local files and directories, prefer `COPY` because its behaviour and intent are clearer.

+#### Preserve the recipe, build inputs, and metadata

+Near the end of the recipe, `ARG`, `RUN`, and `COPY` preserve the Dockerfile and the files consumed by the build under `/opt/build-info-and-recipes/lolcow`.
+The final `LABEL` instruction records standard OCI metadata, the source repository, and the internal build-information directory.

+Keeping these frequently edited instructions near the end allows Docker to reuse the earlier package-installation layers when the preserved recipe or labels change.
+The embedded files support later inspection but do not replace the version-controlled source repository, image digest, base-image digest, and recorded build command.

 #### `CMD`: define the default action

 ```dockerfile